 - 1. All damage to childcare property and equipment shall be reported by the program staff to the Program Manager on the prescribed form. - 2.
 Incidents which were unavoidable and result in accidental damage No payment will be required - 3.
 Children shall be held responsible for damage to childcare property resulting from willfulness or neglect.
 Parents will be notified of the cost to replace such items. - 4.
-The cost of property damages incurred will be determined by the Program Manager and reported to the Operational Board.

-5. The Town of Drayton Valley will be notified of all charges to parents in result of damaged property and will collect all monies required for restitution.
+The cost of property damages incurred will be determined by the Program Manager and reported to the Child Care Board. - 5.
+The Town of Drayton Valley will be notified of all charges to parents in result of damaged property and will collect all monies required for restitution.

 Staff will encourage positive interactions between children, will promote a supportive environment in which children's development and self-expression may be stimulated, and will focus on the child's assets and strengths.
 Staff will encourage children to be responsible for their behavior by reasoning with the child and offering set limits.
 Should the child choose to continue negative behavior or lose control and cannot reason, the child will be removed for a "cooling off" period away from the situation.
 In all instances, staff will discuss with the child the reason for cooling off and the importance of the limits that have been set out.
 In the case where a staff member is experiencing difficulty with the child's behavior (i.e. total disregard of a caregiver's authority or hurting others physically) the parent will be called to pick up their child.
-The Operational Board reserves the right to discharge or suspend a child from the program should the disruptions persist children.
-It is important to establish and follow a naptime routine that is consistent and predictable for the children.
-This routine should include:
+The Town of Drayton Valley reserves the right to discharge or suspend a child from the program should the disruptions persist.